Bereishit: A First-Rate Beginning

 If the reishit part of the first word in the Bible meant “first-rate”, the first sentence could be translated: With the best, God created the heaven and the earth.
 We would learn that our universe is first-rate (or at least the best of all possible worlds), and that God also created other, inferior universes!

-But this is stretching too far, when the Hebrew bible uses reishit to mean “the beginning” 17 more times after the opening Bereishit.
+Is this stretching too far?
+The Hebrew bible uses reishit to mean “the beginning” at least 17 more times after the opening Bereishit.
 Twelve of these occurrences refer to the beginning of something that unfolds over a period of time: a year, an episode in someone’s life, a king’s reign, a person’s lifetime, a kingdom’s duration.
 Two more occurrences refer to the beginning of a process of divine creation: the book of Job claims the behemoth was the beginning of God’s creation of animals, while the book of Proverbs claims wisdom was the beginning of God’s creation of the world.
-The word reishit is also used three times for a more abstract beginning, as in Psalm 111:10 (The beginning of wisdom is awe of God).
+The word reishit is also used three times for a more abstract beginning, as in Psalm 111:10: The beginning of wisdom is awe of God.

 Maybe Elohim, the god of plurals, means God the Creator, the God of Time, and the God of Endless Beginnings.
 Then what came before the beginning of time and creation, before Elohim?
 If the answer is God, this is a god we cannot even imagine.
 The Ein Sof (“Without End”) of kabbalah is, by definition, inconceivable.
 As the Zohar says, “No thought can grasp You at all.”
 Yet Elohim, the God that we can think about, points back at the Ein Sof, the inconceivable God that began Rabbi David Cooper’s kabbalistic progression.